csia-pme/dreambooth-demo/README.md

 github-custom-runner-cst5x-6268k   2/2     Running   0          1m
 ```

+Congratulation, you have a runner waiting for a job !
+Trigger your pipeline to see it in action.

 ## Multi-GPU Checkpoint Inference

 There is a problem with accelerate when generating checkpoints in a multi-GPU architecture.
 There are 2 solutions : run without checkpointing or run with a single GPU.